conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 ### Gateway KMS

-This KMS type is effectively a delegated storage model, and is designed to support encryption use cases which generate unique secret ids per record or even field (typically via the mustache template support for a secret id).
+This KMS type is effectively a delegated storage model and is designed to support encryption use cases which generate unique secret Ids per record or even field (typically via the Mustache template support for a secret Id).
 This technique is used in crypto-shredding type scenarios e.g. encrypting records per user with their own key.

 It provides the option to leverage your KMS for security via a single master key, but efficiently and securely store many per-record level keys in the Gateway managed store.

-For some architectures this can provide performance and cost savings for encryption use cases which generate a high volume of secret key ids.
+ For some architectures this can provide performance and cost savings for encryption use cases which generate a high volume of secret key Ids.

 :::warning[Preview functionality]
 This feature is currently in **preview mode** and will be available soon.
 We recommend that you **don't use it in the production workloads**.